-In a divorce involving a member of the military—or a retired member of the military—a former spouse can request in the military divorce that the member elect to cover them under the Survivor Benefit Plan (SBP), which will continue their share of the member’s retirement benefit if the member dies while benefits are being paid.
+What is an SBP election in a military divorce?
+In a divorce involving a member of the military—or a retired member of the military—a former spouse can request that the member elect to cover them under the Survivor Benefit Plan (SBP), which will continue their share of the member’s retirement benefit if the member dies while benefits are being paid.

 Without this coverage, the former spouse’s share of the retirement benefit will terminate upon the member’s death.